open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 ## Proposed semantic conventions

+Following the analysis above, the main problem being addressed is confusion over the meaning of "dropped", which is sometimes success and sometimes failure.
+The use of a single metric with optional attributes allows us to explicitly count success and failure while optionally counting additional dimensions.
+As we will see, this allows introducing newly-distinct outcomes without breaking past conventions.

+For example, the term "rejected" has a formal definition in OpenTelemetry that is not expressed by existing metrics.
+An item of telemetry is considered rejected when it is included in a successful request but was individually dropped (for stated reasons) and should not be retried; these items were successfully sent but dropped (due to partial success) after processing by the next stage in the pipeline.

 ### Use of a single metric name

 The use of a single metric name is less confusing than the use of multiple metric names, because the user has to know only a single name to writing useful queries.
-Users working with existing collector and SDK pipeline monitoring metrics have to remember at least three metric names and explicitly join them custom metric queries.
+Users working with existing collector and SDK pipeline monitoring metrics have to remember at least three metric names and explicitly join them via custom metric queries.
 For example, to calculate loss rate for an SDK using traditional pipeline metrics,

 ```
 LossRate_MultipleMetrics = (dropped + failed) / (dropped + failed + success)